DataDog/the-monitor/docker/1_the_docker_monitoring_problem.md

 *This post is part 1 in a 4-part series about monitoring Docker.
-[Part 2][part-2] explores metrics that are available from Docker, [part 3][part-3] covers the nuts and bolts of collecting those Docker metrics, and part 4 (coming soon) describes how the largest TV and radio outlet in the U.S. monitors Docker.
+[Part 2][part-2] explores metrics that are available from Docker, [part 3][part-3] covers the nuts and bolts of collecting those Docker metrics, and [part 4][part-4] describes how the largest TV and radio outlet in the U.S. monitors Docker.
 This article dives into some of the new challenges Docker creates for infrastructure monitoring.*

 You have probably heard of Docker—it is a young container technology with a ton of momentum.
 But if you haven’t, you can think of containers as easily-configured, lightweight VMs that start up fast, often in under one second.
 Containers are ideal for microservice architectures and for environments that scale rapidly or release often.